About Duke's Research Data Repository

 - Data for which the depositor cannot reasonably assert a license governing usage and access to the data.

-- Data that contain sensitive or confidential information (i.e., personally identifiable information, protected health information, export-controlled information, etc.)
+- Data that contain sensitive, restricted, or confidential information (i.e., personally identifiable information, protected health information, export-controlled information, etc.)

 - Data that do not include a minimal level of description necessary for the operation of the DDR.